-This vision statement is intended to be the driving vision for the Phorge project, of which all core team members and contributors must agree to.
+This vision statement is intended to be the driving vision for the Phorge project.

 Phorge is an open source web-based platform to enable collaborative software development.
 It features code repository hosting, code review, task management, and more.